Gursimran07316/Elecore/README.md

 - Ensure the module that **declares the style plugin** is present (a `Plugin/views/style/*.php` class that sets `theme = "views_style_elecore_mod_products_style"`), or
 - You can temporarily render via a custom block/theme template, but the intended use is a proper Views Style plugin so the `$view->style_plugin` options (`wrapper_class`, `default_row_class`) are available.

-> If you have the plugin class, send it and I’ll document the exact steps/UI label.

 ### Expected Product Fields
 The preprocess accesses: